FateEvent/python_for_data_science/Python_4_Dod/README.md

 ### Exercise 01

-In python it is possible to [return a function](https://www.geeksforgeeks.org/returning-a-function-from-a-function-python).
-What's also asked in the exercise, it is to have a variable inside the `outer()` function storing and updating the original value every time the `inner()` function is called.
+In the exercise it is asked to return an __inner function__ updating a variable contained in the __outer function__ every time it is called.

+To do that, we have to increase the `count` variable every time the function is called, and this may be done in the __inner function__ thanks to the [`nonlocal` keyword](https://realpython.com/inner-functions-what-are-they-good-for/#modifying-the-closure-state) that allows us to access a variable stored in the __outer function__.

+Without the `nonlocal` keyword, the only way to access it from the the __inner function__ is in the `return` statement.